Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Observe the internal LCD after the `OPERATING_SYSTEM` has booted
+1. Observe the internal LCD after the `OPERATING_SYSTEM` has booted.

 **Expected result**